Psychological Phenomena (Halloween Edition)

 • For example:

 • The term "schizophrenia" is derived from the Greek roots "schizo," which means "split," and "phren," which means "mind."
-Despite common misconceptions, schizophrenia does not refer to "split personality."
+(SCHIZOPHRENIA Definition & Meaning, 2026) Despite common misconceptions, schizophrenia does not refer to "split personality."
 Schizophrenia describes a disconnection or fragmentation in a person's thoughts, feelings, and experiences of reality.
+(Schizophrenia - National Institute of Mental Health (NIMH), n.d.)

-• This fragmentation can make it challenging for individuals to manage their tasks effectively, distinguish what is real, regulate their emotions, and maintain consistent relationships or a stable sense of self.
+• This fragmentation can make it hard for people to manage daily tasks, tell what is real, control their emotions, and keep steady relationships or a stable sense of self.

-• In early development, the brain is often described as being more flexible — this is known as the Kennard Principle, which suggests it is easier to learn new things or recover from challenges when we are young.
-However, this principle does not hold across all areas of development.
-While children can learn language or skills quickly, emotional and relational experiences during early life can leave deep, lasting imprints.
-When those early relationships are inconsistent, neglectful, or traumatic, they can shape how a person later relates to themselves and to others — sometimes in profoundly painful ways.
+• When we are young, people often say the brain is more flexible.
+This idea, known as the Kennard Principle, means it is easier to learn new things or recover from problems early in life.
+(Finger & Wolf, 1988) But this does not apply to every part of development.
+Children can learn language or skills quickly, but early emotional and relationship experiences can leave deep, lasting marks.
+If early relationships are inconsistent, neglectful, or traumatic, they can affect how someone relates to themselves and others, sometimes in painful ways.

-• Object relations theory helps explain this.
-It is the idea that our earliest relationships — with parents, caregivers, or other important figures — become internal “templates” for how we understand and interact with the world.
-These early emotional experiences form the building blocks of identity, empathy, and trust.
-When those templates are disrupted, different outcomes can emerge.
+• Object relations theory explains that our earliest relationships with parents or other caregivers become inner "templates" for how we see and interact with the world.
+These early experiences shape identity, empathy, and trust—and disruption can lead to various outcomes (Contemporary Psychodynamic Psychotherapy: Evolving Clinical Practice, 2019).

 Lability